 - All Legionnaires must continue to go to school when off duty.

 - A new leader is selected each year "in a manner to be determined by a vote of three-quarters of the entire active membership."
 This leader need answer only to the Commissioner of the Science Police.
+The Legion of Superheroes Election is also run in the event of a current leader resigning.

 - Unless it's a dire emergency, no Legionnaire may partake in more than five successive space missions without a rest period, to prevent "space fatigue."